gapitio/htmlgraphics-svelte-bundler-template/README.md

 npm run dev
 ```

 Go to <http://localhost:5000>.
-Change some code in `./src/on-init.ts`, `./src/on-render.ts`, and `./src/design/svg-data-inkscape.svg`, and the website will update.
+Change some code in `App.svelte` and the website will update.

 When the code is ready to be uploaded to Grafana, start the build script